-South Africa has described itself as a ‘world in one country’ and, when you travel around, you can see why.
-The scenery is simply stunning, from coastal forests and wooded hills to open bushland; from rolling fertile plains to towering mountain peaks and dramatic gorges.
+South Africa has described itself as a ‘world in one country’ and when you travel around, you can see why.
+It’s a destination brimming in natural beauty, from coastal forests and wooded hills to open bushland; from rolling fertile plains to towering mountain peaks and dramatic gorges.

-South Africa’s fine beaches are washed by the wild waters of the Atlantic on one side and the warm seas of the Indian Ocean on the other.
-Inland, huge private reserves and National Parks host an amazing variety of bird and animal life, accessed by 4WD game drives from luxurious lodges.
+Its fine beaches are washed by the wild waters of the Atlantic on one side and the warm seas of the Indian Ocean on the other.
+Inland, huge private reserves host an amazing variety of bird and animal life, including the ‘Big Five’, and are accessed by 4WD game drives from luxurious lodges.

 Driving in South Africa is easy, with quiet, well maintained roads wherever you go.
-Or you can sit back and enjoy the scenery as you let someone else do the work on one of several small group tours, or even a luxury rail journey.
+Or you can sit back and enjoy the scenery as you let someone else do the work on a small group tour or luxury rail journey.

-The cosmopolitan city of Cape Town is a jewel in Africa’s crown.
-Set between a beautiful harbour and the iconic Table Mountain, it boasts fine colonial buildings, thought provoking museums, great shopping and some excellent cafés and restaurants.
+Most holidays in South Africa begin in the cosmopolitan city of Cape Town.
+Set between a beautiful harbour and framed by the iconic Table Mountain, it boasts fine colonial buildings, thought provoking museums, great shopping and excellent cafés and restaurants.

-The Garden Route is a popular touring route combining impressive mountain scenery, with rolling plains, spectacular gorges and dramatic coastlines.
-You will pass through vineyards, fertile farmland and even ostrich fields as you journey across South Africa’s southern tip.
+The Garden Route is a popular touring route in South Africa, combining impressive mountain scenery with rolling plains, spectacular gorges and dramatic coastlines.
+You will travel through vineyards, fertile farmland and even ostrich fields as you journey across South Africa’s southern tip.
 Stay in Knysna or Plettenburg for some great beaches.

-Around Port Elizabeth are some superb game reserves and lodges, where you can see the ‘Big 5’ and more from the relative comfort of a 4WD game drive.
+Around Port Elizabeth are some superb game reserves and lodges, where you can see the ‘Big Five’ and more, from the relative comfort of a 4WD game drive.

-North of Durban are the Hluhluwe National Park and world heritage listed St Lucia Wetlands.
-Head inland to discover the famous ‘Battlefields‘, home of great battles between the native Zulus, Dutch Boers and British troops.
-Around this area, and the beautiful Drakensberg Mountains to the west, you will see the thatched roundel homes of the local Zulu people.
+North of Durban is Hluhluwe–iMfolozi Park and the world heritage listed St Lucia Wetlands.
+Head inland to discover the famous ‘Battlefields’, where battles between the native Zulus, Dutch Boers and British troops took place.
+Around this area and the beautiful Drakensberg Mountains to the west, you will see the thatched roundel homes of the local Zulu people.

-Many holidaymakers to South Africa pass through Johannesburg and it is worth paying a visit the city’s Apartheid Museum and massive Soweto Township.
+Many South Africa holidays include Johannesburg and it is worth paying a visit to the city’s Apartheid Museum and massive Soweto Township.
 Adjoining Pretoria is the centre of government and has a more gentile air.
 The luxurious Rovos Rail and Blue Train run from here.